Activity note: Hotel check-in from 3:00 p.m.

 Evening: At leisure.

-Morning: We’ll hop on the motorcoach and depart Yosemite for Lone Pine via the scenic Tioga Road, the park’s trans-Sierra Nevada crossing.
+Morning: We’ll hop on the motorcoach and depart Yosemite for Lone Pine via the scenic Tioga Road, the park’s trans-Sierra Nevada crossing (weather permitting).
 We’ll stop at Olmstead Point for a scenic overlook and enjoy an easy walk at Tuolumne Meadows located in the heart of Yosemite’s high country.

 Lunch: Enjoy a bag lunch provided by hotel restaurant at the Mono Basin National Forest Scenic Area Visitors Center.